cleesmith/cellipede/README.md

 * This app is great place to start learning about:
   * python - a good beginner's programming language
   * flask - how web apps work
-  * peewee - SQL database
+  * peewee - how SQL databases work
-  * SEO - the basics
   * OS - run it on various operating systems (OS) to explore and learn
+  * SEO - the basics: crawling, scraping, and calling APIs

 ***